 All recreational greenspace owned by the City is available for rental through the Recreation office.
-Residents and non-residents looking to rent any greenspace must obtain a permit through the City.
-Popular use of greenspace includes special events like family reunions, company picnics, weddings, birthday parties and other gatherings.
+Many of Covington’s greenspaces offer covered picnic shelters that provide a shady venue for an outdoor event.
+Residents and non-residents looking to rent any shelter or greenspace must obtain a permit through the City.
+Popular use of these facilities includes special events like family reunions, company picnics, weddings, birthday parties and other gatherings.

 Covington operates and maintains two pools and one water park exclusively for residents of the City.
 Swim lessons are offered each year and each pool employs lifeguards.
-This amenity is free to all residents and during summer months, arts, crafts and zumba classes are also occasionally offered at the pool locations.
+This amenity is free to all residents and during summer months.
+Arts, crafts and swim classes are also occasionally offered at the pool locations.

 To Obtain A Pool Pass

 Pool access is free for Covington residents in possession of a pool pass.
 Pool passes are available through the Recreation office each year from June through August.
 Pool passes can also be acquired at pool locations during this time.